AntonioCampus/ReflectiveDllinjectionPOC/README.md

 To better understand how reflective dll injection works see [stephenfewer](https://github.com/stephenfewer/ReflectiveDLLInjection).

 ## Compile
-Open reffDllInje.sln with visual studio and compile it in release mode.
+Open reffDllInje.sln with visual studio and compile the project in release mode.

 ## Usage
 >reffDllInje.exe to inject in currenr process